Sarcosaurus: History of discovery

+Between the years 1980 and 2000, three fossils were discovered on a beach near The Gobbins in Northern Ireland by palaeontologist Roger Byrne.
+Exact geologic provenance is not reported for any of the specimens, but the very dark colouration of the specimens indicate (through means of comparison to marine fossils in other Northern Irish localities) they hail from Lias Group rocks, likely from either the Planorbis Zone or the Pre-planorbis Zone of the Waterloo Mudstone Formation.
+Along with specimens referred to as an indeterminate dinosaur (previously referred to Scelidosaurus), a tibia was recovered, BELUM K12493, referred to an indeterminate neotheropod, probably related to Sarcosaurus or from an indeterminate megalosauroid.
+The indeterminate dinosaur femur and theropod tibia are the only known remains of dinosaurs from Ireland, which has a poor Mesozoic fossil record entirely consisting of marine localities, and the indeterminate dinosaur specimen was the first ever reported from the island.

+In 2023, a partial theropod specimen recovered from the lower Sinemurian Broadford Beds Formation of the Isle of Skye, previously referred to a Coelophysoid-grade theropod, was reclassified as Cf.Sarcosaurus, clading with Tachiraptor as a branch leading to Averostra.
+This specimen, NMS G.1994.10.1, consists on an isolated left tibia lacking its proximal region.

 Phylogeny

 Andrews originally assigned Sarcosaurus to the Megalosauridae.
 The first to suggest a more basal position was Samuel Paul Welles who placed it in the Coelophysidae.
 Later analyses resulted in either a position in the Ceratosauria, or in the Coelophysoidea.
 Ezcurra (2012) found Sarcosaurus to be the most basal ceratosaur in a large unpublished analysis.
 In 2018, Andrea Cau in the large analysis of Saltriovenator found Sarcosaurus to be a dilophosaurid with good amount of support in the data.
 In 2020, Ezcurra et al. recovered Sarcosaurus as a close relative of Averostra due to the presence of shared characters including an anteroventrally oriented ventral margin of the preacetabular process in lateral view on the ilium and a femur with a poorly posteriorly developed fourth trochanter.
-Their cladogram is shown below:
+Their cladogram is shown below: A latter work reinforced that clade made of Sarcosaurus woodi + (Tachiraptor admirabilis + Averostra).